npm packageMIT License

 Subject-Driven API

-Like Symfony — pass your entity, the marking is managed for you.
+Like Symfony — pass your entity, marking stores handle the rest.

 import { createWorkflow, propertyMarkingStore } from "symflow/subject";